nikolainobadi/NnCredentialKit/README.md

 ## Usage

 ### Account Linking
 The `AccountLinkSection` view provides a way to display and manage linked accounts within your app.
 It supports Apple, Google, and email/password providers.
+It requires a `AccountLinkSectionColorsConfig` for customizing text colors and an `AccountLinkDelegate` to perform the credential linking.

 ```swift
 import NnCredentialKit